renatomefi/my-fedora-workstation/README.md

 Fedora 32

-## Before running
+## Manual steps to do before starting the provisioning

-Update the system
+- Update the system

-Downgrade to cgroups v1 - In order to have snap and docker running correctly https://fedoraproject.org/wiki/Common_F31_bugs#Docker_package_no_longer_available_and_will_not_run_by_default_.28due_to_switch_to_cgroups_v2.29
+- Downgrade to cgroups v1 - In order to have snap and docker running correctly https://fedoraproject.org/wiki/Common_F31_bugs#Docker_package_no_longer_available_and_will_not_run_by_default_.28due_to_switch_to_cgroups_v2.29

-Install Nvidia drivers: https://fedoramagazine.org/install-nvidia-gpu/ and https://rpmfusion.org/Howto/NVIDIA (Also check Wayland section)
+- Install Nvidia drivers: https://fedoramagazine.org/install-nvidia-gpu/ and https://rpmfusion.org/Howto/NVIDIA (Also check Wayland section)
+- Reboot

 ## Usage